 There are many trails in the remote interior of Big Bend Ranch State Park

-, reached by a lengthy drive on bumpy, unpaved tracks, but only a few beside the main highway (FM 170) along the Rio Grande, and just two are (relatively) well used - one enters the shady narrows of Closed Canyon
+, reached by lengthy drives on bumpy, unpaved tracks, but only a few beside the main highway (FM 170) along the Rio Grande, and just two are (relatively) well used - one enters the shady narrows of Closed Canyon

 , while the other leads up the much larger drainage of Rancherias Canyon